workitoutsilas/DDoS-Biggest-Backup/README.md

 - DDoS Traffic Classification: Identify potential DDoS attacks by analyzing traffic patterns.
 - Web Interface: User-friendly interface for uploading traffic capture files in a specified format.
 - Machine Learning Integration: Integrates a trained model for traffic classification into normal or malicious(DDoS).
-- Visualizations: Presents prediction results in an easy-to-understand format (using specific charts/ probabilities)
+- Visualization: Presents prediction results in an easy-to-understand format (using specific charts/ prediction probabilities).

 # DDoS-Web-App